 Which screen you can use is dictated by the chip the screen uses as a driver.
 The SDM software supports five different driver chips, the ILI9341, ILI9340, ILI9329, HX8347i, and HX8347g.
 The problem is, finding out which chip is used by a given screen, usually involves buying the screen and trying it.
 Elegoo 2.8″ TFT displays are recommended by the project developers and indeed I’ve had good experiences with the Elegoo display myself.
-I’ve had two MCUFriend displays, neither of which had working touch panels.
+I’ve had two MCUFriend displays, neither of which had working touch panels, other people have similar experiences.
 Other people have used 2.4″ displays with success but there are currently no free 2.4″ cases designs available.
 Search for the chip name along with your “UNO Screen” search term, I’ve found the ILI9341 is very common.

 If you have a 3D printer you can download the STL files for a few different cases here.